Receptionist Cost Calculator: In-House vs Virtual vs AI (2026 Comparison)

 • Works best for defined call types (scheduling, inquiries, messages, routing)

 For the vast majority of incoming calls—appointment scheduling, basic inquiries, message taking, emergency routing—AI handles them effectively.
 The 95% cost savings make it worth trying for most businesses.
+Businesses implementing automation see 30-200% ROI in the first year.

 The Complete Cost Comparison